Employee stock option plans: the complete startup guide

 The NITTY GRITTY

-The company creates an ‘Option pool,’ setting aside Options that can be allocated to employees or contractors.
+The company creates an ‘Option pool,’ setting aside stock options that can be allocated to employees or contractors.
 Consider this one slice of cake, from which smaller nibbles are then allocated.

 The standard option pool size is 10% but it can vary between 5% to 30%.